-You go searching the internet and get a thousand results about the best delay pedal.
-With so many factors to consider, such as quality, performance, and the type of delay pedal, decision making is hard.
+You go searching the internet and get a thousand results about the best delay pedals.
+With so many factors to consider, such as quality, performance, and the type of break pedal, decision making is hard.
 Which one should you choose?

-These reviews on delay pedal include the best in the market.
+These reviews on break pedals include the best in the market.
 We hope you find what you need.

 Our Top 5 Best Delay Pedal